 I have been intrigued by the Clarisonic Skin Cleanser, but was put off by its $250 price tag.
 Its not that I didn’t think I was worth the money– I didn’t know if the machine was that special.
 At a health and beauty trade show ( HBA) this year, the Clarisonic was offered at a special show price and I was in.
 When I finally got around to trying it, it was after I had used a wide range of skin care tools.
 After lasers, IPL, Pelleve and glycolic peels, I was doubtful that a little home machine could make much of a difference.
 I was wrong.

 Clarisonic cleansed and polished my skin– but was gentle enough so that I could use Retin A an hour later.
-It can be used … Continue Reading… →
+It can … Continue Reading… →

 When I started exploring anti-aging options a few months go, I had just three go-to products.
 It wasn’t that I didn’t care — I just didn’t know what my skin truely needed.
 Too many times I would be vulnerable to great sales pitch and find that the expensive “miracle cream” either did nothing or made my face break-out.
 Now that I am testing out wrinkling fighting tools and techniques, I had to try out an endless buffet of skin care products.
 Trial and lots of error has resulted in a group of cleansers, moisturizers and sunscreens that deliever on their promises.
 I call them my “Fabulous Fourteen” and today I have uploaded that list in the blog tab ” Beauty Tool Kit”.
 I explain how to use them, how they work and how much they cost.
 I have only one face and can’t try out everything, so I would love to hear about your go-to products.